By ALEXI VENICE

 My polite daughter said, “Gosh, Mom, are you okay?
 What’s goin’ on down there?”

-I rubbed my head and got to my knees, the weight of my backpack making it difficult to bounce back.
+I rubbed my head and got to my knees, the weight of my backpack making it difficult to stand.
 “I hit my head on something.”

 The pilot said, “Don’t worry.
 Everyone does that.”